Don't Kill Live Music Australia: List of speakers

-Despite the overwhelming support that the rally has received, according to a journalist representing The Guardian, several other policies were not addressed when they could have.
-Journalist, Nayuka Gorrie, suggests that the protests may give New South Wales citizens a similar experience to what they have already have been receiving when instead, they could focus on increasing accessibility for disabled festival attendees, as well as racism influenced over-policing and similar security related discrimination.
-Gorrie believes that the rally was a missed opportunity to focus on the important aspects of NSW's nightlife, however, the aspect of reduced festival costs took priority.
-Furthermore, council member, Peggy Dwyer, mentions a few more issues related to these music events that should be prioritised such as the availability of water, shade, rest areas and adequate medical services at the venues.
+Despite the overwhelming support that the rally received, several other policies were not addressed when they could have.
+Writer Nayuka Gorrie suggests that the protests may give New South Wales citizens a similar experience to what they have already have been receiving when instead, they could focus on increasing accessibility for disabled festival attendees, as well as racism influenced over-policing and similar security related discrimination.
+Gorrie believes that the rally was a missed opportunity to focus on the important aspects of NSW's nightlife; however, the aspect of reduced festival costs took priority.
+Council member Peggy Dwyer mentioned a few more issues related to these music events that should be prioritised, such as the availability of water, shade, rest areas and adequate medical services at the venues.

 A spokesperson for Keep Sydney Open, Tyson Koh, has criticised the negativity at the rally.
 Koh was concerned about certain offensive banners that compared Berejiklian to a witch, which he saw as "part of the problem".
 Koh believes that the attack on Berejiklian's appearance is part of the problem and that there are more civil ways of showing protest and criticism towards the government.

-Don't Kill Live Music Australia responded to the backlash by releasing this statement:"Protesting in Australia is a constitutional right.
+Don't Kill Live Music Australia responded to the backlash by releasing this statement:Protesting in Australia is a constitutional right.
 As Don't Kill Live Music, we don't have control over individual expression of anger towards the NSW government.
 In mass protest there are those [who] push the boundaries of acceptable expression.
-At no time does DKLM condone sexism, racism or denigration of individuals."
+At no time does DKLM condone sexism, racism or denigration of individuals.